metagenomics/metagenomics-tk/docs/tutorials/tutorial1/annotation.md

         ```BASH
         cd ~/mgcourse
         ```
+        In the following case a bin with the number 3 contains CRISPR sequences.
+In your case maybe another bin contains CRISPR sequences.
         ```BASH
         cat output/data/1/annotation/1.0.0/prokka/data_bin.3.txt
         ```
-        The above command leads to the following output:
+        The above command leads to the following output for the pre computed results:
         ```BASH
         organism: Genus species strain
         contigs: 150